Jim Soule – President

 James Souza is a lifelong Fall River resident who began his professional career as a systems programmer, creating weapon simulation programs for the Navy in Newport, Rhode Island.
 After several years, Jim broke out on his own to open the wildly successful New Boston Bakery.
 In 2013, Jim earned the Benevolent Entrepreneur Award from the Academic Center for Entrepreneurship at Bristol Community College.
 Aside from his passionate business and philanthropic efforts across the city, he’s also responsible for restoring the c.1922 James Blake House.
-He is a founding member and Board Director for the Preservation Society, he is chairman of the Community Preservation Committee, and he’s credited with leading a collaborated effort to adopt the Community Preservation Act in Fall River, remarkably the first gateway city in the state to do so.
+He is a founding member and Board Director for the Preservation Society and he’s credited with leading a collaborated effort to adopt the Community Preservation Act in Fall River, remarkably the first gateway city in the state to do so.

 Gale Powers – Treasurer